 So, I used wpaexporter to export all of the context switches for the relevant range.
 Then I filtered this to only show lines where ExAcquireResourceExclusiveLite was on the NewThreadStack, and then I got Excel to calculate the time difference between adjacent context switches.
 This was a quick-and-dirty way of finding an approximate lock chain, and who was taking a long time with the lock.
 These lock handoffs are usually extremely quick – often less than a ms – but a significant number of them took longer, usually about 16 or 32 ms. Even though only less than 3% of the lock handoffs took more than 15 ms these slow lock handoffs accounted for more than 75% of the time I surveyed.

 I then looked at some of the context switch data more closely and it appears that the slow lock handoffs are because sometimes a thread is given its turn to get the lock but it doesn’t get any CPU time.
 So, the lock sits there unused until the next OS scheduling interval gives the thread some CPU time.
-Or maybe some of the threads are taking the lock and then losing their time slice.
-It’s hard to tell.
-Either way, it appears to be a priority inversion.
-Or maybe it’s just what happens when you are hitting a lock thousands of times per second on a busy system?
+It appears to be a priority inversion in the ntoskrnl.exe locks.

 The very first thread that I saw in the lock chain was part of the VC++ compiler.
 It was being called by CreateWindowExW, which seemed weird for a compiler.
 And CreateWindowExW was being called by mshtml, which seemed even weirder.
 And in fact, about 65% of the traffic on the windowing system lock was from the VC++ compiler, mostly via mshtml.dll.